gem/oq-engine/ansible/oqengine/README.md

     pip install ansible
     Successfully installed MarkupSafe-1.1.1 PyYAML-5.3.1 ansible-2.10.3 ansible-base-2.10.3 cffi-1.14.3 cryptography-3.2.1 jinja2-2.11.2 packaging-20.4 pycparser-2.20 pyparsing-2.4.7 six-1.15.0

- After the installation of ansible you have to define an hosts file to use as inventoty
+ After the installation of ansible you have to define an file to use as inventory, for example you can define hosts file as follow

     [servers]
     192.168.22.21 vm_name=vm-centos-7-01